 OCRA was validated by comparing cloud fractions to values derived from collocated measurements from the ATSR-2 instrument (like GOME, this sensor was on board ERS-2).
 Comparisons were also made with the FRESCO algorithm results.
 This ATSR-2 comparison confirms the excellent OCRA results reported in [Tuinder et al., 2004], where several algorithms for retrieving cloud fraction using GOME data were compared against synoptic surface observations.
 Similar results were obtained by OCRA applied to SCIAMACHY and compared with MERIS (both instruments on board ENVISAT) and OCRA applied to GOME-2 and compared with AVHRR (on the MetOp-A platform).
 See Chapter 8 for more details on the algorithm validation.
+Regular validation results are captured in the routine operations consolidated validation reports (ROCVR) published in the vdaf server [ER2].

-A cloud-free composite for every month as well as the offset and scaling factors based initially on reflectances from the OMI (colors B, G) instrument will be used during the S5P commissioning phase.
-Seasonally dependent RGB cloud-free composites will be created from existing TROPOMI/S5P measurements and dynamically updated as the mission proceeds.
+A cloud-free composite for every month as well as the offset and scaling factors were based initially on reflectances from the OMI (colors B, G) instrument and were used during the S5P commissioning phase and for all UPAS versions below 2.0.0.
+Seasonally dependent GB cloud-free composites have now been created from existing TROPOMI/S5P measurements and will also dynamically be updated as the mission proceeds (based on three years of data starting with UPAS version 2.2.0).